-The installer may need to apply for a building warrant from the local authority to show that any work they are planning complies with Building (Scotland) Regulations 2004.
+The installer may need to apply for a building warrant from the local authority to show that any work they are planning complies with Building (Scotland) Regulations 2004 (as amended).
 Please consult your local authority for further advice.

 Please note that these are the building regulations requirements at the time of writing and are subject to change.

 3. Does an operative in their probationary period of a Building Regulations Competent Person Scheme membership meet the competency requirements of PAS?

 When an operative is in the probationary period of a Building Regulations Competent Person Scheme, they may not be a full member of the scheme.
 It is therefore important to check this with a competent person scheme to ensure an operative meets the competency requirements outlined in the relevant version of PAS.